ansible/workshops/exercises/ansible_network/2-first-playbook/README.md

 # Solution

-The finished Ansible Playbook is provided here for an answer key.
-Click here: [playbook.yml](playbook.yml).
+The finished Ansible Playbook is provided here for an answer key: [playbook.yml](playbook.yml).

 ---